osu-codeclub/carpentries-aug-2024/04_data-structures.md

 Click for the solution
 </summary>

-A: It produces a character vector:
+It produces a character vector:

 ``` r
 quiz_vector